How to use a rice cooker to cook every type of rice

 Brown rice

 As its name suggests, brown rice is, well, brown.
-However, this whole-grain variety has significantly more fiber and nutrients than white rice, making it a popular choice for those striving to eat healthier.
+This whole-grain variety has significantly more fiber and nutrients than white rice, making it a popular choice for those striving to eat healthier.
+If you’re still on the fence about getting a rice cooker, you won’t regret it—it cooks the best brown rice.

 - Ratio: 2 cups water to 1 cup rice